DAPSI-IDISS/semantic-crosswalk-editor/docs/Semantics.md

 ## The Messy Word

 In above we spoke of issues of granularity and scope or context.
-This is particilarly found in many items where one, given cultural bias, least expects them.
+This is particularly found in many items where one, given cultural bias, least expects them.
 A case in point are weights and measures and addresses

 ### Example: Weights and measure: barrels
 One would think with S.I. units any problems with weight and measure translation would be a trivial conversion.
 It, unfortunately, is not.
 Throughout the world we have, for example, something called a "barrel".
 This cylindrical container is called also a 200-litre drum (known also as a 55-gallon drum in the United States and a 44-gallon drum in the United Kingdom) and has a nominal capacity of 200 litres (55 US or 44 imp gal).
 Now 55 US.
 Gallons is 208.198 liters and 44 Imperial Gallons is 200.28 liters.